 Our philosophy is that the patient determines whether they are numb enough for treatment, not us.
-If the patient raises their hand and tells us they are not numb, we will stop and numb more.
-Headphones and TV can be used during the treatment.
+If the patient raises their hand and tells us they are not numb, we will stop and add more local anesthetic.
+Headphones and TV can also be used during the treatment to enhance relaxation.
 Using “Corah’s Anxiety Scale,” we can measure your anxiety score and determine appropriate antianxiety options.
 The following antianxiety options are for relaxation and do not guarantee that the patient will be asleep.

 What Is Oral Sedation?

 Oral sedation is a way to achieve a much more relaxing treatment by taking a tranquilizer/sleeping medication before the procedure.
 Some have even called it “relaxation dentistry,” as you will leave the office feeling relaxed and calmed.
 This method of sedation dentistry should instigate such an intense feeling of relaxation that it may be hard for you to believe that you have had dental work done.
-You may have been in the chair for hours and not realized it.
-Oral sedation will make getting your dental work done a dream.
-It involves a group of prescribed medications that you will begin taking the night before your big appointment.
-You will need someone to bring you to the office and take you home again, as drive safely won’t be possible until all the medications are out of your system.
+You may have been in the chair for hours and still have virtually no memory of the procedure taking place.
+Oral sedation involves a group of prescribed medications that you will begin taking the night before your big appointment.
+You will need someone to bring you to the office and take you home again, as driving safely won’t be possible until all the medications are out of your system.

 There is hope out there for those of us who dread the visit to the dentist’s office.
-We can get all our work done and have a fabulous new smile without a worry in the world.
-So don’t let fear of the dental chair stop you from getting the beautiful smile of your dreams!
+Please don’t let fear of the dental chair stop you from getting the beautiful smile of your dreams!
 Contact Delmarva Dental Services for more information on sedation dentistry techniques, or to schedule an appointment.